ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/99c-quiz-empirical-comparison.md

 :::::::::: question ::::::::::
 Answer TRUE or FALSE.

-Selection Sort is generally faster than the Bubble Sort on the same input.
+Selection sort is generally faster than the Bubble sort on the same input.

 - [x] True
 - [ ] False

 ::: hints
-- Selection Sort can be viewed as an optimization of Bubble Sort.
+- Selection sort can be viewed as an optimization of Bubble sort.
-- On each pass, Selection Sort just picks out the next record, while Bubble Sort has to do a lot of swapping.
+- On each pass, Selection sort just picks out the next record, while Bubble sort has to do a lot of swapping.
 :::
 ::::::::::::::::::::::::::::::

 :::::::::: question ::::::::::
-How are Selection Sort and Quicksort similar?
+How are Selection sort and Quicksort similar?

 - [x] They can both swap non-adjacent records
 - [ ] They are both $O(n \log n)$ sorts